PatternKV: Flattening KV Representation Expands Quantization Headroom: Method

 \section{Method}

-In light of the previous analysis, we propose \textbf{PatternKV}, a residual quantization pipeline based on pattern alignment, as illustrated in Fig.~\ref{fig:method}.
+In light of the previous analysis, we propose \textbf{PatternKV}, a residual quantization pipeline based on pattern alignment, as illustrated in Figure~\ref{fig:method}.
 In the prefill stage, we select pattern vectors online via clustering to minimize within-pattern variance (\textbf{Insight 1}).
-In the decode stage, we update the pattern vector to the Chebyshev center to adaptively track the distribution’s gradual evolution (\textbf{Insight 2}).
+In the decode stage, we update the pattern vector to the Chebyshev center to adaptively track the distribution’s gradual evolution (\textbf{Insight 2}) and the potential emergence of new semantic patterns during generation (\textbf{Insight 3}).
 For pattern utilization, we assign each KV vector to a pattern using the min–max distance and quantize only the residual, which flattens the target distribution and contracts its dynamic range.
 For the V cache, where semantic alignment is weaker in intermediate layers (\textbf{Insight 3}), we further incorporate an adaptive threshold so that flattening provably incurs error no greater than raw quantization.
 Besides, we provide one theoretical guarantee for the method in Appendix~\ref{app:prove_worst_case}.